 South Carolina | SC Picture Project | Greenwood County Photos | Tabernacle Cemetery

 Tabernacle Cemetery in Greenwood is all that remains of this former Methodist community that predates nearby Cokesbury, its sister settlement established by early South Carolina Methodists.
 Tabernacle was settled on land owned by George and Anna Connor (sometimes spelled Conner), who came here from Virginia after the Revolutionary War.

 Shortly after their move, the Connors along with other nearby Methodists, including Methodist preacher Thomas Humphries, informally created a Methodist society in 1788 and built a simple log meeting house on the Connors’ land.
 In 1812 another Methodist from Virginia, the Reverend James Elizabeth Glenn, arrived and officially established the Tabernacle Methodist Church, replacing the first meeting house with a frame building constructed by slaves.
 The cemetery soon followed, and the earliest grave dates 1812.

 Glenn also oversaw the establishment of a Methodist school, called Tabernacle Academy, which was supported by the South Carolina Conference of the Methodist Episcopal Church in 1822.
 By 1824 the residents of Tabernacle began discussing the idea of creating a village that would focus on education.
 The new town would be planned, with a school and streets and residences mapped out.

 The result was Mount Ariel, also established on land previously owned by the Connors about three miles from Tabernacle and one of South Carolina’s first planned communities.
 Tabernacle Academy was moved to the new development and renamed Mount Ariel Academy, and by 1854 the Masonic Female Collegiate Institute was created for women.
 Mount Ariel’s name was changed to Cokesbury in 1834 in honor of Methodist bishops Thomas Coke and Francis Asbury.

 Once Mount Ariel – later Cokesbury – was established, Tabernacle became obsolete.
 However, the Tabernacle Cemetery remained in use during the twentieth century.
 The most recent grave is dated 1950.

-Tabernacle Cemetery is listed in the National Register, which says the following:
+Tabernacle Cemetery is listed in the National Register: